javatlacati/swiplwebtut/webspanish.md

 			   HTML).
 ----

-The first argument to +http:status_page/3+ will be one of these statuses, which map to the text version of the various HTTP statuses.
+The primer argumento to +http:status_page/3+ will be one of these statuses, which map to the text version of the various HTTP statuses.

 For example, to override 500 status errors, unify the first term with +server_error(_)+.